-When the input point is in the closure of the domain of the mathematical function and an input argument is +0 (resp. -0), one considers the limit when the corresponding argument approaches 0 from above (resp. below).
-If the limit is not defined (e.g., $mpfr_log$ on -0), the behavior is specified in the description of the MPFR function.
+When the input point is in the closure of the domain of the mathematical function and an input argument is +0 (resp. -0), one considers the limit when the corresponding argument approaches 0 from above (resp. below), if possible.
+If the limit is not defined (e.g., mpfr\sqrt and mpfr\log on -0), the behavior is specified in the description of the MPFR function, but must be consistent with the rule from the above paragraph (e.g., mpfr\log on $\pm 0$ gives -Inf).

-When the result is equal to 0, its sign is determined by considering the limit as if the input point were not in the domain: If one approaches 0 from above (resp. below), the result is +0

-(resp. -0); for example, mpfr\sin on +0 gives +0.
-In the other cases, the sign is specified in the description of the MPFR function; for example mpfr\max on -0 and +0 gives +0.
+When the result is equal to 0, its sign is determined by considering the limit as if the input point were not in the domain: If one approaches 0 from above (resp. below), the result is +0 (resp. -0); for example, $mpfr_sin$ on -0 gives -0 and $mpfr_acos$ on 1 gives +0 (in all rounding modes).
+In the other cases, the sign is specified in the description of the MPFR function; for example $mpfr_max$ on -0 and +0 gives +0.